lorenzosmusic/i-never-wanted-to-say-remix-stems/README.txt

 ## Instructions

-1. Grab the audio stems to use are in the `stems` folder.
+1. Grab the audio stems to use in the `stems` folder.

 2. Import them to the DAW (Digital Audio Workstation) of your choice like Protools, Cubase, Ardour, etc...